 3. While you’re looking through their dresser/closet go take a look at the school supplies from last year, you most likely saved them.
 Will the scissors still work?
 What about school box?
 Those things are pretty sturdy!
 Heck, you won’t even have to write their name on them 😉

-4. For school supplies, hit up the sales at your local grocery store, use coupons, check the dollar store first, bring the school supply list and only try to purchase only what’s on the list.
-If calculator isn’t on the list, don’t purchase it!
+4. For school supplies, hit up the sales at your local grocery store, use coupons, check the dollar store first, bring the school supply list and try to purchase only what’s on the list.
+If a calculator isn’t on the list, don’t purchase it!
 Also, talk to someone that just graduated that grade last year and see if there are any supplies they had to purchase more of because it will save you some money buying now and also the teacher may ask the parents to bring in more supplies later in the year.

 5. Let’s talk FOOD!
 Packing a lunch will save you money and you know what your child is eating.
 Buying in bulk and then dividing it up in individual packages yourself will always be the cheaper route, but if you prefer not to do that then stock up on all the non perishable snacks now because this is the time you will find coupons and they are on sale.
 Hang tight, I have a few more tips for food.
 School time can be a very busy time for families; after-school activities, work and all that.
 We tend to be rushed when it comes to meal time.
 Sunday could be a day you sit down and write a dinner menu and maybe prep some of the meals and/or prep breakfast for the week, whatever helps make your week run smoother and gets you a well balance nutritious diet.
 Make a snack drawer for your child’s after school snack with healthy options.
 Prep, Prep, Prep!
 Saves, Saves, Saves!